People who care so much about the County Borough have been officially recognised at the Council’s Love Where You Live Awards

 “By working together, we can make Rhondda Cynon Taf an even cleaner and greener place to live, work and visit.”

-The 2018 Love Where You Live Awards winners are as follows:
+The 2018 Love Where You Live Awards winners and runners-up are as follows:

 Community Environmental Champion

 - Tom Bobbett – The Shed

 - Francesca Lewis & Anthony Davies – SS Gabriel & Raphael RC Primary School